<?xml version="1.0" encoding="utf-8"?>

 <dw:reply-count>8</dw:reply-count>

 <content type="html">I've been reading a lot (or at least a few) fantasy books lately for girls and now I have feelings about Girls Who Are Special.
 I’m not dismissing them all with a "Mary Sue" label because they're not always written badly or as overly perfect.
 But there is a related wish fulfillment idea there.
 But I just never really related to that particular wish-fulfillment fantasy.
 I think, in fact, that I'm probably sometimes more forgiving about this with male characters, perhaps because I relate to them a little differently.
 There's a slight remove that isn't there with a female character.
-But regardless of the gender, &lt;span class="cuttag_container"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b&gt;(&amp;nbsp;&lt;a href="http://sistermagpie.dreamwidth.org/214782.html#cutid1"&gt;I've always preferred non-Chosen Ones.&lt;/a&gt;&amp;nbsp;)&lt;/b&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;/span&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="http://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=214782" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>
+But regardless of the gender, &lt;span class="cut-wrapper"&gt;&lt;span style="display: none;" id="span-cuttag___1" class="cuttag"&gt;&lt;/span&gt;&lt;b class="cut-open"&gt;(&amp;nbsp;&lt;/b&gt;&lt;b class="cut-text"&gt;&lt;a href="https://sistermagpie.dreamwidth.org/214782.html#cutid1"&gt;I've always preferred non-Chosen Ones.&lt;/a&gt;&lt;/b&gt;&lt;b class="cut-close"&gt;&amp;nbsp;)&lt;/b&gt;&lt;/span&gt;&lt;div style="display: none;" id="div-cuttag___1" aria-live="assertive"&gt;&lt;/div&gt;&lt;br /&gt;&lt;br /&gt;&lt;img src="https://www.dreamwidth.org/tools/commentcount?user=sistermagpie&amp;ditemid=214782" width="30" height="12" alt="comment count unavailable" style="vertical-align: middle;"/&gt; comments</content>

 </entry>